Vacation rentals in Graaff-Reinet

 The stunning Camdeboo National Park that surrounds Graaff-Reinet is home to wildlife such as springboks, hartebeests, and buffalo.
 A plethora of hiking trails snake through the park, including the Valley of Desolation Trail, which offers marvelous views of the area’s dramatic rock formations.

 The best time to stay in a vacation rental in Graaff-Reinet

 Thanks to the Eastern Cape’s mild weather, there is no bad time to secure your Graaff-Reinet accommodation.
 The region doesn‘t receive much rain in general, but the driest months of the year in the Eastern Cape generally tend to be in the winter, from June until September, which is great if you are planning on visiting Graaff-Reinet in conjunction with a longer safari trip.
 While freezing temperatures are rare, it can be a bit chilly during those winter months, so make sure to bring extra layers with you.
 In the summer months of November through February, the temperature rises into the comfortably warm ranges, but so do precipitation levels, so make sure to bring a waterproof jacket if you plan on spending much time outside.
 The spring and fall are excellent times to visit Graaff-Reinet, as the weather is very pleasant with fewer crowds.

-What are the top things to do in Graaff-Reinet?
+Top things to do in Graaff-Reinet

 Hester Rupert Art Museum